 Trials involving modified ploughing have led to higher carbon levels in certain areas, although the results in Sweden have been mixed.
 Growing of cover crops, long-term leys or use of crop residues as a fertiliser could also lock up more carbon in arable land.

 Increased carbon sequestration in arable soils offers major benefits: It improves yields owing to better soil structure and fertility, and it reduces greenhouse gas levels in the atmosphere, helping to mitigate the threat of global warming.

-Review of how farming affects carbon sequestration
+Mapping evidence of how farming affects carbon sequestration

 The Swedish Board of Agriculture has come to the conclusion that the potential for carbon sequestration in soil is considerable, but that it is uncertain how different farming methods affect stocks of soil carbon in a Swedish climate.

 To try to reduce this uncertainty, EviEM has completed a broad map of the scientific literature: what evidence exists and what has been studied in relation to the impacts of agricultural practices on arable land on soil organic carbon?

 The project commenced in August 2013 and is led by Professor Katarina Hedlund at Lund University.
 A broad map of the evidence has been completed, which has catalogued the evidence base by assembling a database of all studies investigating the impacts of arable farming practices on soil organic carbon.
 This systematic map consists of a report that explains the reviewing process, a searchable database describing the included studies, and a web-based geographical information system (GIS) that displays the studies on a geographical map.